 Her sire Warrenbri Romeo foaled in 1975 continued the old Cecil sire line on through Radium, Dimray to his sire Reality.
 Romance also has the Cecil influence right back on her dam side from Haydon Puss II by Rocket.
 Romeo was a legend in his own lifetime, he has 589 registered progeny and has had a big influence on the breed.

 Hazelwood Romance at stud produced seven registered foals;

-- Hazelwood Romantic Oak in 1993 by Docs Freckles Oak the winner of campdrafts and dam of seven foals;
+Hazelwood Romantic Oak in 1993 by Docs Freckles Oak the winner of campdrafts and dam of nine foals;

 - Romantic Destiny by Acres Destiny, mare in 2006